 Revised strategy: In accordance with the DLUHC Guidance, the Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
 Such circumstances would include, for example, a stressed economic environment, or a large increase in the Authority's capital programme or in the level of its investment balance.
-It should be noted that no such revisions were required during the 2020-2021 Covid-19 period.
+It should be noted that no such revisions were required during the Covid-19 period and subsequent inflationary and rising rate cycle.

-Our advisors, Link Asset Services now predict an increase in Bank Rate to 4.5% by the middle of 2023.
-As this is projected to be the peak in shortterm rates, the rates payable on longer-term borrowing could 'invert' and so potentially offer a small discount to Bank Rates over the next 2 years - though still at much higher levels than were predicted 12 months ago.
+Our advisors, Link Asset Services predict rates have now peaked and project a decrease in Bank Rate of one percent to 4.25% by the end of 2024.
+The rates payable on longer-term borrowing have already priced in much of these forecast reductions so potentially offer a small discount to Bank Rates over the next year though still at much higher levels than have been available over the last decade.